NordicHPC/sonar/README.md

 There are two output formats, [the old format](doc/OLD-FORMAT.md) and [the new format](doc/NEW-FORMAT.md), currently coexisting but the old format will be phased out.

-The recommended output format is the "new" JSON format.
-Use the command line switch `--json` with all commands to force this format.
-Most subcommands currently default to either CSV or an older JSON format, but in daemon mode, only the new format is available.
+The recommended (and default as of v0.16) output format is the "new" JSON format.
+There are command line switches to force the older formats, CSV or an older JSON format.

 ## Examples